chagaz/practical-microbiomess-2017/README.md

 ```

 #### Q-Q plot
-Q-Q plots allow us to visualize the distribution of p-values, and whether it significantly deviates from the uniform.
+Quantile-quantile (Q-Q) plots allow us to visualize the distribution of p-values, and whether it significantly deviates from the uniform.
 We expect the vast majority of SNPs _not_ to be associated with the phenotype, and hence their p-values to be uniformly distributed.
 A visible deviation from the uniform usually indicate that the analysis is confounded by population structure.

 Let us plot a Q-Q plot in Python:
 ```python